-A key part of developing a plan such as the Linton Parish NDP is developing a range of options and testing these, so that a preferred way forward can be selected.
+- 6.1 A key part of developing a plan such as the Linton NDP is developing a range of options and testing these, so that a preferred way forward can be selected.
+The policies selected below have followed from the options process.

-6.2 The following, emerging set of draft policies can be appraised for the purposes of Stage B of the SEA:
+- The plan has been organised to group policies under an appropriate objective.
+The emerging set of policies within the plan is as follows;

-Policy BGL 1: Sustainable Development
+- Policy BGL 1: Sustainable Development

-Policy BGL2: Natural environment
+- Policy BGL2: Natural environment

-Policy BGL3: Historic Environment
+- Policy BGL3: Historic Environment

-Policy BGL4: Building design
+- Policy BGL4: Building design

-Policy BGL5: Renewable and low carbon energy
+- Policy BGL5: Renewable and low carbon energy

-Policy BGL6 Settlement boundaries
+- Policy BGL6: Settlement boundaries

-Policy BGL7 Housing mix
+- Policy BGL7: Housing mix

-Policy BGL8: Community services and facilities
+- Policy BGL8: Community services and facilities

-BGL9 Local Green Space
+- Policy BGL9: Local Green Space

-Policy BGL10: Small-scale employment development
+- Policy BGL10:Small-scale employment development

-Policy BGL11 Agricultural development
+- Policy BGL11: Agricultural development